joealewine/blockchain-rhos/data-residency.md

 ## Considerations around using the {{site.data.keyword.blockchainfull_notm}} Platform console
 {: #console-icp-about-data-residency-considerations}

-When you deploy the {{site.data.keyword.blockchainfull_notm}} Platform, an instance of the {{site.data.keyword.blockchainfull_notm}} Platform console is installed on your openShift cluster.
-The console can be used to create blockchain nodes on the same cluster and operate nodes on other clusters or clouds.
-No ledger data is ever transmitted from blockchain nodes to the console.
-For example, if Channel X in figure 1 was created using a console operated by Org C in Germany, no data from Channel X would be found on Org C's console.
+When you deploy the {{site.data.keyword.blockchainfull_notm}} Platform, an instance of the {{site.data.keyword.blockchainfull_notm}} Platform console is installed on your OpenShift cluster.

-However, when you use your console to view the channel details, you can view the ledger data in your browser.
-The ledger data is transmitted directly from your blockchain nodes to your browser.
-Therefore, to preserve data residency, the end-user's browser must reside in the same country as their blockchain nodes.
+When you use your console to view the channel details, ledger data is visible in your browser.
+The ledger data is transmitted directly from the Kubernetes cluster to your browser.

+Therefore, to preserve data residency, the end-user's browser and the Kubernetes cluster must reside in the same country.

 ## Reference material
 {: #console-icp-about-data-residency-reference}